tudes00/portfolio/README.md

 # TODO list 📇:

+- [x] Create a discord bot to get the text from a discord channel (for what I am working on, projects, blogs) so I can update it easily
+- [x] Add WhatIAmWorkingOn
+- [x] Change the file to be md files
 - [ ] Add A pages for writeups, cybernote, etc (transfer from Zerolab to here (writeups, etc))
-- [x] Add WhatIAmWorkingOn
 - [ ] Add total vuln found
 - [ ] Add total ctf done
-- [ ] Change the file to be md files
+- [ ] Add auto completion for command
-- [ ] Create an api and a discord bot to get the text from a discord channel (for what I am working on, project) so I can update it easily